Exploring power: moving the narrative

 The RAISE program has won many national and international awards, and the curriculum has been shared with other museums in the U.S. and across the world.

 Regional Head Start students participate in a program of repeat visits to the Clark designed to support the development of language, literacy, and kindergarten readiness skills.
 Students learn about museums and art through guided discussions and gallery explorations led by members of the Clark's Education Department.

 The Head Start with Art at the Clark program was developed in direct response to the impact of federal budget cuts to Head Start funding.
-The Clark recognized the role it could play in restoring culturally and socially enriching experiences in which Head Start children may not otherwise have the opportunity to take part, while also empowering them to share the benefits and enjoyment of museum visits with their families.
+The Clark recognized the role it could play in restoring culturally and socially enriching experiences for Head Start students that may not otherwise have the opportunity to take part, while also inspiring them to share the benefits and enjoyment of museum visits with their families.

-The program model has been recognized for excellence by the IMLS and has been shared with a number of other museums in the northeast.
+The program model has been recognized for excellence by the Institute of Museum and Library Services (IMLS) and has been shared with many other museums across the northeast.